 Wabash also accepts the Common Application and we treat this application the same as we do our own application during the review process.

 Print an Application

-Download and fill out the application in Adobe Acrobat.
+Download a copry or fill out the application in Adobe Acrobat.
 Print it out and sign it.
-This file includes all supporting materials, such as the Secondary School Report and the Dean of Students' Recommendation.
+This file includes all supporting materials, such as the Secondary School Report and the Verification of Good Standing form.
 Both forms are found on Step 4 of the online application.
 Don't forget to attach your essay before mailing it in.

-You can apply to Wabash 24 hours a day online and, in general, should follow the same procedures for admission listed for freshmen admissions with these additional requirements:
+In general, applicants should follow the same procedures for admission listed for freshmen admissions with these additional requirements:

 1. A written statement discussing your reasons for wanting to transfer to Wabash.

 2. A final high school transcript sent to the Admissions Office directly from the school including the following information: